freethecanine/-/README.md

 do ;

-1 ) cuddle w me if i have idle on !
+1 ) cuddle w me if i have idle on or c + h in my name !

 2 ) int if i have idle on or looking for chat !